 If you decide to manage your email list in-house, it won’t be an additional expense, but it will still cost time.
-You’ll have to plan the time spent on your email list properly and set limits for how long you or your employee responsible for your email will spend on your marketing.
+You’ll have to plan the time spent on your email list properly and set limits for how long you or your employees will spend on your marketing each week.

 Although outsourcing costs more, it offers the benefit of freeing up valuable time.
-You might also get better results from outsourcing to a marketing specialist, especially if you don’t know anything about online marketing yourself.
+You might also get better results from outsourcing to a marketing specialist, especially if you don’t know anything about online marketing.

 Email Design and Templates